-Lei sews beads on expensive designer bridal gowns at a factory.
-Alone and new to Canada, she spends much of her time wistfully thinking of her recently deceased mother.
+Lei sews beads on expensive designer bridal gowns at a sweatshop in Toronto.
+Alone and new to Canada, she spends much of her time wistfully thinking of her deceased mother.
 Then Lei is given a special job: she must sew real Akoya pearls and Austrian crystals onto a wedding gown that will sell for $52,000.
 All seems to be going well, until some of the crystals go missing.

 Clara’s high school social life is overtaking her homework.
 Her harried mother is growing concerned.
 But what Clara’s mother doesn’t know are the plans of two “friends” to make her daughter more “sexy.”
 After buying a thong and push-up bra and undergoing a transformation, the “friends” want to help Clara find a boyfriend.
 But Clara isn’t so sure she wants to have a “sexy photo” taken after all…

 Valerie has just had a baby and is coming home from the hospital.
-Her husband announces that he needs her to look “fabulous” at a gala dinner that’s important for his career.
+Her husband announces that he needs her to look “fabulous” at a gala dinner that is important for his job.
 Can she do it?
 Hmmm.
 Valerie was planning to get-her-body-back anyway…but can she do it in six weeks?